mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

     }
 }
 ```
 4) In the directory just above public, in Project1_Part6, store the file named index.js.
 This file, when run with "node index.js" makes the files in the public directory available to browsers.
+Before running the index.js server, you will need to run "npm install express" in the Project1_Part6 directory.

 ```
 // index.js